 Where should I write if I want to have Medicare premiums withheld from my CSRS annuity|FERS annuity or SS benefits?

 Centers for Medicare and Medicaid Services, 7500 Security Boulevard, Baltimore, MD 21244-1850.
 Be certain to furnish your Social Security number as well as your Medicare number, if different.
-Or call Centers for Medicare Services (CMS) at 800-633-4227.
+Or call Centers for

-Social Security (SS) -
+Social Security (SS)